 Since 1983, this museum showcases everything you need to know about perfume.
 The exhibitions explore everything from how perfume is made to how it’s manufactured and all the little details in between.
 There’s even an old bottle collection going back as early as ancient Egypt.
 Is that fancy or what?

+Note: this museum contains exhibitions that are heart-wrenching and heavy albeit insightful and informative.
+Patrons’ discretion is advised.
 It began with a mission: preserve evidence of anti-Jewish persecution in hope that enough evidence can be compiled for justice for the Jews when World War II ended.
 Today, the Shoah Memorial is dedicated to the (approximately) six million Jews murdered in the Holocaust.
 Shoah is Hebrew for Catastrophe, which the Holocaust was then and still is today.
 Here, there are twelve stations showcasing the history of the Holocaust and how it connects with France’s history during WWII.
 Among the exhibitions are pictures of the children taken during the war as well as the Wall of Names which sets the women’s, children’s, and men’s names in stone, never to be erased.

 If you want to know how Paris got to where it is today, look no further than the Musée Carnavalet.
 Here, you can find objects that once belonged to the city’s famous figures, royalty, and revolutionaries alike.
 As the oldest museum in the city’s history, perhaps it’s fitting that they showcase every other artifact that graced it from prehistory to the present day.
 Rarely crowded, it’s one of the most underrated treasures in the city of treasures.